edgexfoundry/edgex-docs/docs_src/design/adr/security/0027-authentication.md

 - Modifications to individual EdgeX services to authenticate selected routes (that is, every route except `/api/v2/ping`, which remains anonymous).

-- Changes to `security-secrets-setup` to create new users in Vault instead of Kong.
+- Modifications to `security-bootstrapper` to build an entrypoint script for NGINX and a default NGINX configuration.

 - Documentation updates.